 The island nation of Indonesia straddles the equator between the Indian and Pacific Oceans and lies at the heart of the ‘Coral Triangle’ - the epicentre of the world’s marine biodiversity.
 Nowhere on ...

-Rising out of the ocean depths, this tiny atoll has found fame as one of the best location in the Maldives for encounters with hammerhead sharks and for some spectacular dive experiences with manta rays and schooling fish.
+Rising out of the ocean depths, this tiny atoll has found fame as one of the best locations in the Maldives for encounters with hammerhead sharks and for some spectacular dive experiences with manta rays and schooling fish.
 Take a trip to Rasdhoo and explore deep reef walls and dramatic underwater scenery, relax on beautiful beaches and enjoy the hospitality of our highly recommended resorts and local guesthouses.